bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/dynamic-fields/dynamic-fields-framework.rst

 Dynamic Field (Back End)
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Normally called as ``BackendObject`` in the frontend modules is the mediator between the frontend modules and each specific dynamic field implementation or driver.
+Normally called as ``BackendObject`` in the front end modules is the mediator between the front end modules and each specific dynamic field implementation or driver.
 It defines a generic middle API for all dynamic field drivers, and each driver has the responsibility to implement the middle API for the specific needs for the field.

 The dynamic field back end is the master controller of all the drivers.
 Each function in this module is responsible to check the required parameters and call the same function in the specific driver according to the dynamic field configuration parameter received.